 I’m a Burglar—Here’s How to Outsmart Me

-From burglars’ mouths to your ears: Here are the vulnerabilities they look for when they’re deciding whether to rob you blind.
+From burglars' mouths to your ears: Here are the vulnerabilities thieves look for when they're deciding which homes to break into.

 Keep a car parked in your driveway

 The investigative team at Portland, Oregon, news station KGW conducted an anonymous survey of 86 inmates incarcerated for burglary in the Oregon Department of Corrections, and almost all of the burglars surveyed said they’d think twice if they saw a car in a driveway.

 Psst—here are some of the best car anti-theft devices on the market.

 Keep your doors and windows locked

 Yes, this seems obvious, and yet a lot of people actually forget to lock their doors and windows.
 Most burglars KGW surveyed said they tended to “break in” simply by walking through an unlocked door or climbing through an unlocked window.

 Is it dumb not to lock up behind you?
 That’s nothing compared to these true stories of the world’s dumbest criminals.

 Some of the burglars surveyed by KGW said they’d be willing to kick in a locked door.
 It’s actually not difficult to kick in a door.
 However, you can make your door much more challenging by swapping out the faceplate on your door for one that uses three-inch stainless steel screws.

 Every burglar surveyed by KGW reports knocking on the front door before breaking into a home; if someone answers the door, the burglar makes up an excuse and moves on.
 You don’t have to open the door for the person, but definitely let the person know you’re home—you just might thwart a burglary.